 Active User Rate

 Return on Investment

-Credit: Search Engine Journal
+Credit: 85% comes from Search Engine Journal

 As Google’s Search Advocate, John Mueller shares so many SEO insights it would be a fulltime job to keep up.

 Mueller assists SEO professionals each week, answering their questions in a live Q&A. Many of the tips you’ll find here are from those office-hours hangouts.

 This roundup also includes key takeaways from search explainer videos that Mueller puts out on a less frequent basis.

 Each of these snack-sized servings of Google insider knowledge is grouped by category, starting with ranking factors.

 Here’s a roundup of top tips you may have missed.

 In the past, Google has said there are 200+ factors its algorithm takes into consideration when ranking content.